BETA

 AI 🤖 Find me cards equivalent to: Veiling Oddity

-Cards equivalent to Veiling Oddity (blue, with suspend and/or phasing or delayed effect creatures):
+Cards equivalent to Veiling Oddity (blue, exile with counters, reappear mechanic) include:

 Results: